 The beauty of the place has rubbed onto every Barbadian heart.
 There is a smile on every face and a twinkle in every eye.
 It is the most pleasant place to pursue your dream of mastering the art and science of modern medicine.

+Barbados is connected with direct flights from USA, Canada and UK.
 The Grantley Adams International airport provides an integral connection for international air traffic in the Eastern Caribbean, with non-stop daily services to major international destinations.
-Major airlines flying into Barbados include Air Canada, British Airways, jetBlue, American Arlines and US Airways.
-Barbados is easily accessible from anywhere.
+Major airlines flying into Barbados include Air Canada, British Airways, JetBlue, American Airlines and US Airways.

-The climate in Barbados is generally sunny and warm with brief occasions of intense rain.
+In Barbados it is generally sunny and warm with brief period of intense rain.
 The summer temperatures hit average highs of 32oC and winters temperatures 28oC.
-The dry season of the island starts in January and ends in June when the generally wetter conditions start.
+The dry season of the island starts in January and ends in June when generally the rainy season begins.

 The educational system in Barbados is modeled after the British system and one that has produced a high literacy rate over the years.
-School is compulsory upto the age of 16 and government schools are free at the primary and secondary levels.
-The country proudly boasts of a literacy rate of 97 percent.
+School is compulsory up to the age of 16 and government schools are free at the primary and secondary levels.
+The country proudly boasts of a literacy rate which is 97 percent.

-As per the United Nations estimates of 2017, the population of Barbados was recorded at 285,744 which includes European, Guyanese, Indians, Chinese and Syrians descent.
+As per the United Nations estimate of 2018, the population of Barbados was recorded at 286,388 which includes people of European, Guyanese, Indian, Chinese and Syrian descent.

-The Bridgetown Port in Barbados is one of the most modern sea ports in the Caribbean with a deep water harbour and a shallow draught facility.
+The Bridgetown Port in Barbados is one of the most modern sea ports in the Caribbean with a deep water harbour.
 This award winning Port is well equipped with container handling and berth facilities for ocean going freighters and passenger vessels, including major luxury liners.

 All visitors to Barbados are required to have a valid passport.
 Nationals of CARICOM, UK, USA, Canada and some Commonwealth countries can travel to Barbados with acceptable proof of identification, like a passport, birth certificate or national ID.

-Barbados boasts a pure water supply. its pumped from underground sources in the coral rock that covers a vast majority of the island, and it's safe and ready to drink right away.
+Barbados boasts a pure water supply which is pumped from the underground sources in the coral rock that covers a vast majority of the island, it is safe and ready to drink right away.

 Barbados has the third oldest parliament in the world, with uninterrupted parliamentary governance since 1639.
 The constitution of Barbados is based on the British style of parliamentary democracy with elections held every 5 years.
 There are 2 houses of parliament, a Senate and a House of Assembly.
-The Governor General is the Head of State, while executive authority is vested in the Prime Minister and Cabinet, who are collectively responsible for Parliament.
+The Governor General is the Head of State, while executive authority is under the Prime Minister and Cabinet, who are collectively responsible for the functioning of the Parliament.

-Most electrical outlets in Barbados are wired with 110-volt AC.
+Most electrical outlets in Barbados are wired for 110-volt alternating current (AC).

 The island has excellent telecommunication system.
 To call Barbados from the United States, dial 1, then 246 (the area code for Barbados) and the local number.
-Once in Barbados, to call another number on the island, only the local number is necessary.
+To dial locally no codes are required.